jeevandongre/calm-public-lib/Calm-Sample-Blueprints/Nagios/README.md

 # Nagios Blueprint

-This blueprint creates a kubernetes cluster with given number of nodes.
+This blueprint creates an instance and installs nagios 3 server.
 ##Infra
  1.AWS
  2.Azure